What Is a Proportional Split Based on Income?

 Never updating the split

-If one partner gets a raise, changes jobs, goes freelance, or takes parental leave, the ratio may need to change.
+If one partner gets a raise, changes jobs, goes freelance, or takes parental leave, the income ratio may need to be recalculated.

 Mistaking “equal” for “fair”